eric-bach/opentelemetry-demos/README.md

 - `grafana-otel` - Uses the OpenTelemetry collector to export telemetry data to Grafana backends
 - `grafana-alloy` - Uses the Grafana Alloy collector to export telemetry data to Grafana backends

-All the demos use docker-compose so ensure that Docker is setup
+All the demos use docker-compose so ensure that Docker is setup.

+The `grafana` demos use the `test-app` as the demo app